banzaicode/banzaicode-admin-ui/README.md

 bun dev
 ```

+## Environment Variables

+Create a `.env` file based on `.env.example` and set the following variable:

+- `NEWS_API_URL` - Base URL for the news API used in the rewrite configuration.
+This must be provided in all deployment environments.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.